-The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
+The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure, though this is proving to be not possible in the current climate.
 The Trustees monitor estimated year-end carry forward figures via the monthly reports from the Finance Director.
 The budget plan identifies how any carry forward will be allocated for the following academic year, including the identification of any funds earmarked for a specific project or purpose.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £2,360,223.
-This has been built up from a mixture of locally raised income and balances transferred from the predecessor schools.
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £2,296,183.
+This arose from a mixture of locally raised income and balances transferred from the predecessor schools.
 It is the Trust's intention that reserves should never fall below six weeks of total salary costs.

-During the year, the Trustees continued to allocate reserve funds towards a rolling program for Capital and IT investment, £150,000 and £50,000 respectively.
+The Trustees continue to reserve funds towards a rolling program for Capital and IT investment, which at the year end amounted to £300,000 and £75,413 respectively.
 This allows the Trust to begin to build up a contingency as well as allowing for a rolling programme to begin to ensure that all schools remain well-resourced and maintained.

 The Trustees are holding unrestricted funds to cover future increases in costs and expenditure that may arise from uninsurable losses.
+These are currently having to be used to balance the in-year budgets due to funding constraints.
 The Trust plans to have a sufficient carry forward to assist in making strategic decisions to keep in line with national funding changes and curriculum needs.

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2022 was £369,635 c.
+The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2023 was £3,084,285 c.
 Investment policy

-The cash balance of the Trust has been healthy all year, ending the year with a balance of £3,812,954.
-A significant proportion of this cash is held against specific projects and is not available for meeting normal recurring expenditure.
+The cash balance of the Trust has been healthy all year, ending the year with a balance of £4,458,347.
 The Trustee's finance committee monitors cash flow as part of the Finance Director reports to ensure sufficient coverage of short term cash flow variances.